ayesham/posts/html5-video-web-vtt-in-ie.md

 ### Lets get started!

 Recently, I was trying to dynamically load a .vtt file, and enable custom *CC* controls on my video player, if the text tracks were available.
 I added an event listener to the track element, to listen to the successful loading of the text tracks.
-The code worked beautifully in all browsers but IE. I dug through the `<track>` element's documentation on **MSDN** for hours to find a weird difference in other browsers vs **IE** when it comes to the `textTracks` Object.
+The code worked beautifully in all browsers but **IE**.
+I dug through the `<track>` element's documentation on **MSDN** for hours to find a weird difference in other browsers vs **IE** when it comes to the `textTracks` Object.

 I'm going to use the following video as an example.